 Check sunset times for Delicate Arch.

-We were so excited to see the arch that we completely disregarded what the trail would be like.
+We were so excited to see Delicate Arch at sunset that we completely disregarded what the hike would be like.
 It turned out to be a huge bonus!

 Delicate Arch Hike Length: 3 mile roundtrip (1.5 miles each way)